16 Top-Rated Fishing Lakes in Texas

 The state's second most popular species is catfish.
 They can be caught in lakes, rivers, ponds, and reservoirs throughout the state.
 Texans target channel catfish for food and blue and flathead catfish for the trophy sizes that grow in many of the southern state's waters.

-Texas has hundreds of lakes available for fishing, and each is known for something different, from largemouth bass and catfish to crappie and alligator gar.
 There are also numerous Neighborhood Fishin' community lakes and ponds in urban areas throughout the state that are stocked with channel catfish and rainbow trout.
 These fisheries are designed to offer convenient fishing opportunities and a way to introduce kids to the sport, with free fishing close to home.

 Before you head out onto the water for some exciting lake fishing in Texas be sure to visit the Texas Parks and Wildlife Department website to review statewide fishing regulations and obtain a proper license.
 Find the top spots to cast your line with our list of the best fishing lakes in Texas.